Emotional Support Animal (ESA) Evaluations

 The only exception a person can receive in travel, housing, or public settings, is that landlords are required to accept an ESA so long as the tenant can provide documentation of the ESA's status.
 In 2020, airlines were no longer required to allow ESAs.

-At MAP Behavioral Health Center, we follow best practices in psychology and counseling that advise against a clinician evaluating their own client for an ESA, as this can be disruptive to the therapeutic process.
-Therefore, you will establish a therapeutic relationship with another clinician to complete your ESA evaluation.
-The process of an ESA evaluation includes a minimum of three visits: one to gather information regarding your background and mental health functioning; one to observe you with the proposed ESA; and one to provide treatment recommendations.
-In addition, you will complete questionnaires on your health and wellbeing.
+At MAP Behavioral Health Center, our therapy partners follow best practices in psychology and counseling that advise against a clinician evaluating their own client for an ESA, as this can be disruptive to the therapeutic process.
+Therefore, you will establish a therapeutic relationship with another therapy partner to complete your ESA evaluation.
+The process of an ESA evaluation includes a minimum of three visits: one to gather information regarding your background and mental health functioning, one to observe you with the proposed ESA, and one to provide treatment recommendations.
+In addition, you will complete questionnaires on your health and well-being.
 If you are determined to have a disability that would improve with an ESA, your provider will create a treatment plan related to the ESA and issue a letter outlining your approval.
 The letter will be valid for one year, or less, depending on your circumstances.
 You will be required to return for follow-up, at a minimum annually, to determine whether the need for an ESA remains.
 Your insurance may or may not cover your visits and services related to the ESA evaluation.